Psychological Services of Alaska

 A Move Toward a Telehealth Model

-I’ve practiced telehealth from time to time for about 10 years and have come to know that it can be a productive mode of therapy.
 I’ve received specialized training in providing distance therapy and my business is registered with the State as a provider of telemedicine.
-There are many platforms that provide free telemedicine services, but I’ve found Doxy.me to be simple and reliable for clients.
+There are many platforms that provide free telemedicine services, but I’ve found that HIPPA compliant version of Zoom to be simple and reliable for clients.
 A couple minutes before your appointment, simply click a link I provide to clients to enter into my virtual waiting room.
 I’ll show up at our appointment time and we’ll be off and running.
 Of course, you’ll need internet access and a computer with a camera and microphone, but those are standard these days.
 Phones can work, but I find that the larger computer screens seem to facilitate the relationship better.

 Telehealth can be effective, but we need to work together to create the conditions that support this productivity.
 In the office clients can come to the therapeutic environment I've created, but since we're in different places during telehealth we each need to structure our settings to reflect the therapeutic environment.
 Below are some recommendations that will help facilitate this effort: